programmatordev/kirby-starter/README.md

 ### SEO Robots

 All SEO robots information is hidden by default and only visible to `admin` users.
-This is due to leading to confusion to clients that do not understand what it does.
+This is due to the leading to confusion to clients that do not understand what it does.

-If you want to change this behavior, just change the following code to your needs in the `config`:
+If you want to change this behavior, just change the following code to your needs:

 ```php
 // config.php